pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 You are now ready to plug in the USB programmer to the computer.
 If you are looking for a good working USBasp Windows driver, [use this one](http://www.protostack.com/download/USBasp-win-driver-x86-x64-v3.0.7.zip).

 ### Burn bootloader and set fuses
+The bootloader only needs to be burned once, unless you decide to switch from one option to the other (or it is accidentally erased).
+If you have already burned the bootloader / set the fuses you can skip this step.

 There are two bootloader options:
    * **'No bootloader'** maximises flash space for protocols
    * **'Flash from TX'** (highly recommended) installs a small (512 byte) bootloader which allows flashing the module firmware using from a radio running ersky9x